realA10001986/Time-Circuits-Display/README.md

 How to select the Time-rotation Interval:
 - Hold ENTER to invoke main menu
-- Press ENTER until "ROT-INT" is shown
+- Press ENTER until "TIME-ROTATION-INTERVAL" is shown
 - Hold ENTER, "INT" is displayed
 - Press ENTER to cycle through the possible Time-rotation Interval values.
 - A value of 0 disables automatic time cycling ("OFF").